-Confirm diagnosis of tinea unguium and tinea capitis prior to treatment.
+Confirm diagnosis of onychomycosis (fungal nail disease) and tinea capitis (fungal scalp infection) prior to treatment if possible.

 Superficial fungal infection with varying presentation depending on site.
 Dermatophytes are fungal organisms that require keratin for growth.
 These fungi can cause superficial infections of the hair, skin, and nails.
 Dermatophytes are spread by direct contact from other people, animals, soil, and from fomites.

 - patchy alopecia